interswitch-germany-gmbh/rtcp-react-native/README.md

   - iOS >= 10
     Why: with iOS 10 notification handling has been majorly reworked by Apple to e.g. support media attachments
   - Cocoapods
   - Compilation of Swift code.
-If your app does not contain any Swift code, add an empty dummy Swift file to enable.
+If your app fails compiling with errors like "Could not find auto-linked library 'swiftFoundation'", add an empty dummy Swift file (see [here](https://stackoverflow.com/a/54586937/12079891) for instructions).

 ## Installation